Threads: My Father and Me

 On a postcard picturing the Baltimore & Ohio Railroad Museum:

 I'm back in Baltimore for Orioles baseball; a big series vs the Tigers starts tonight.

-One usual railroad car at this museum measured the clearance inside tunnels.
+One unusual railroad car at this museum measured the clearance inside tunnels.
 Thirty arms pivoted out from the sides and top like porcupine quills.
 The tunnel walls would push them back in partway.
 Then a protractor on each pivot would give the dimension in that direction.